ethereum/ethereum-org-website/src/content/dvt/index.md

 ## How does DVT work? {#how-does-dvt-work}

-DVT uses multiple components to facilitate the distribution of an Ethereum validator:
+A DVT solution contains the following components :

 ![A Diagram showing how a single validator key is split into key shares and distributed to multiple nodes with varying components.](./dvt-cluster.png)